-However, when you live in the UK, it is also likely to be a time when the rain starts coming in thick and fast!
+However, when you live in the upper hemisphere, it is also likely to be a time when the rain starts coming in thick and fast!
 It’s a pleasant gap between summer and winter and is surprisingly popular as a season.
-But how much do you actually know about autumn?
-Here are a few facts to help clue you in.
+But how much do you actually know about fall?
+Here are a few fun facts to help clue you in.

-It’s also thought that life expectancy runs concurrent with autumn birth dates, too.
+It’s also thought that life expectancy runs concurrent with fall birth dates, too.
 In fact, those born between September and November are said to be more likely to reach their 100th birthdays than any other.

 There’s a key difference in what people call this season across the world.
 As mentioned, British people tend to call it autumn, while Americans call it fall.
 It was actually called harvest once upon a time, as a result of changes in the Moon cycle and the late-year equinox.

-Autumn is a critical time of year for migrating animals, particularly birds.
+Fall is a critical time of year for migrating animals, particularly birds.
 For example, birds across North America will largely travel thousands of miles in search of food.
 There are even birds such as the Arctic Tern which will travel over 40,000 miles in a season to get from the North Pole to the South Pole.

-Autumn is also an important time for many ancient and religious beliefs.
+Fall is also an important time for many ancient and religious beliefs.
 For example, many people made offerings to gods to help create bountiful harvests.

 There are only two times per year when day and night are the same length.
 The second of these occurs during the autumnal equinox.

-If you’re looking to take in the Northern Lights, or aurora borealis, you are more likely to see the lights in the sky during the autumn months.
+If you’re looking to take in the Northern Lights, or aurora borealis, you are more likely to see the lights in the sky during the fall months.
 It’s possible to see this amazing phenomenon in the Northern Hemisphere, as far-flung as Norway and Canada.

 It’s to do with when the leaves ‘fall’ from the trees - nice and simple!